tusharkadian/BSPC/README.md

 # BSPC

-Please cite this paper if you use this repository- Atul Anand, Tushar Kadian, Manu Kumar Shetty, and Anubha Gupta, "Explainable AI Decision Model for ECG Data of Cardiac Disorders," Under Review, January 2022.
+Please cite the below paper if you use this repository- [1] Atul Anand, Tushar Kadian, Manu Kumar Shetty, and Anubha Gupta, "Explainable AI Decision Model for ECG Data of Cardiac Disorders," Under Review, January 2022.

 ## Instructions
 1. Clone the github repository to your local system using <code> git clone https://github.com/tusharkadian/BSPC.git </code>